 2. Understand the criteria

-While you're conducting your research, you'll be asking yourself if you think the scholarship might be right for you.
-When you spot a scholarship that looks like it might be a good match, ask yourself the following questions:
+While searching, you'll be asking yourself if the scholarship might be right for you.
+When you spot a scholarship that might be a good match, ask yourself:

 - Do I meet the minimum criteria?